lizrush/the-ada-network/CoC.md

 First and foremost, The Ada Network is committed to providing a harssment-free and inclusive experience for everyone.

-“The Ada Network” in this document refers to the Ada Developers Academy Alumna group & corresponding slack at [theadanetwork.slack.com](http://theadanetwork.slack.com).
+“The Ada Network” in this document refers to the Ada Developers Academy Alums group & corresponding slack at [theadanetwork.slack.com](http://theadanetwork.slack.com).

 This code of conduct applies to all of the Ada Network Slack spaces, including public channels, private channels and direct messages.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the administrators.